OliverFlint/oliverflint.co.uk/source/_posts/PCF-WebApi-execute.md

   - Power Apps Component Framework
   - PCF Tips 'n' Tricks
 description: Yep, execute is missing from the docs and the type definitions but it's there and it works!
+excerpt: Yep, execute is missing from the docs and the type definitions but it's there and it works!
 ---

 ## The PCF WebApi execute method is lurking in the background!